Upcoming Intakes in Canada: Fall, Winter and Summer Intakes

 Fall Intake in Canada

-The Fall intake is the most popular choice for international students seeking to study in Canada.
+The Fall intake is the most popular choice for international students seeking for study in Canada.
 It offers a wider range of courses and universities compared to the Winter and Summer intakes.
 Starting university in September allows you to acclimate to the Canadian climate before the cold winter months.
 The application deadline for the Fall intake typically spans from December to March.
 If you plan to start your studies in September 2025, begin the application process in December 2024.

 List of Top Universities in Canada for Fall Intake